noahbuscher/glide/README.md

   * Firefox [broken]

 If you're viewing on an OS X machine, Glide disables itself as Macs have a built-in smooth scroll feature, so using Glide would be redundant.

+Glide is mainly for testing purposes, and can become unstable.